-The prime office space rentals in the key cities of Delhi-NCR, Mumbai, and Bengaluru are expected to remain stable over the next 12-months despite the ongoing Covid crisis, according to a Knight Frank report.
+According to a Knight Frank report, the prime office space rentals in the key cities of Delhi-NCR, Mumbai, and Bengaluru are expected to remain stable over the next 12 months despite the ongoing Covid crisis.

-This robust recovery can be attributed to improved transaction activity in the Q1, 2021 period, it said.
+It is said that this robust recovery could be attributed to improved transaction activity in the Q1, 2021 period.

-According to the index, Taipei is the only city expected to witness an increase in office rental values across the APAC region in next 12 months.
-Of the 22 cities tracked by the index, eight recorded either stable or increased rents in the past quarter compared to 10 in the previous quarter.
+According to the index, Taipei is the only city expected to witness an increase in office rental values across the APAC region in the next 12 months.
+Eight of the 22 cities tracked by the index recorded either stable or increased rents in the past quarter compared to 10 in the previous quarter.

 For Q1, 2021, Knight Frank’s AsiaPacific Prime Office Rental Index fell -1.2 per cent quarter-on-quarter, led by large office markets such as Tokyo, Hong Kong, and Bengaluru recorded rental decline between -3.0 per cent and -2.8 per cent during the same period.
 On an annual basis, the overall index was down -5.5 per cent year-on-year.